CVHub520/X-AnyLabeling/docs/en/user_guide.md

 In the Digit Shortcut Manager dialog, users can see a table containing all numeric keys (0-9), with each row including the following information:

 - **Digit**: Represents the numeric key (0-9) on the keyboard
-- **Drawing Mode**: Choose the type of shape to draw from the dropdown menu, including rectangle, polygon, rotation, circle, line, point, linestrip, or none
+- **Drawing Mode**: Choose the type of shape to draw from the dropdown menu, including rectangle, polygon, rotation, quadrilateral, circle, line, point, linestrip, or none
 - **Label**: Specify the default label name for the shape (required)

 **Configuring Shortcuts**: Select the drawing mode corresponding to the digit, enter the default label name for that shape (required when a drawing mode is enabled), then click **OK** to save the settings.